 10,000 (companies) * $200 (per month cost) * 0.20 (margin) * 12 (months) = $4,800,000 TAM

-This method takes a subset of a local market and uses it to infer the greater, total market size.
+The Bottom-Up approach takes a subset of a local market and uses it to infer the greater, total market size.
 To do this, you would multiply the annual contract value (ACV) of your service or product and the total number of accounts in your industry.

 For example, if your company offers an SEO tool that costs $50 per month, then that would cost your vendor $600 annually.
 If there are 10,000 companies that they market their tool to, then your equation would look like this: